liningtonlab/mvpa/README.md

 devtools::install_github("liningtonlab/mvpa")
 ```

+## How to use the package
+Please look up the online documentation ([link](https://liningtonlab.github.io/mvpaShiny_documentation/publication/R_script/))
+that contains an annotated script of how the package might be used in a real-world example.

-## Example
+## Quick start

-Use a multivariate dataset, perform confounder projection in order to
+Use a multivariate dataset, perform covariate projection in order to
-remove confounder influence and use the resulting dataframe for
+remove covariateinfluence and use the resulting dataframe for
 PLS-regression analysis and subsequent target projection.

 ``` r